-The first thing to keep in mind is the level of technology in the two societies.
+The first factor to keep in mind is the difference in the level of technology in the two societies.
 This had a huge impact not only on how people lived, on transportation between places, but also on the spread of information.
-There were also many cultural differences, with one huge difference being that there was the institution of slavery and that women had much less rights.
+There were also many cultural differences, with one huge difference being that in ancient Rome people had a fundamentally different view of the set up of society.
+There was the institution of slavery, and women had much less rights than they do now.

-One significant thing was that the Roman Republic was a libertarian paradise, everything was provided by private contractors and many things we take for granted now (like a police force or a fire squad) were not there.
+One significant element was that the Roman Republic was a libertarian paradise.
+Everything was provided by private contractors and many things we take for granted now (like a police force or a fire squad) were not there.
 For example, Crassus used this hole in the market by making his own private fire squad and sometimes using it for nefarious purposes.
-Some of these things were corrected under the Empire, when Augustus set up a sort of police squad, as well as a fire squad, which were under the control of the state.
+Some of these things were corrected under the Empire.
+When he consolidated his rule, Augustus set up a sort of police squad, as well as a fire squad, which were under the control of the state.

 There were also differences in the work structure.
 The population outside of the city of Rome consisted mostly of agrarian farmers, and the presence of slaves was also significant in all aspects of society.
 Today, the places of work are either in the industry, but more importantly in offices, where people sit all day in front of the computer screen.